GhaithMD/IOT/README.md

 - **Monitoring Platform**: Zabbix for storing and visualizing data.
 - **Development Environment**:
   - Ubuntu (VM) for Zabbix Server.
   - Windows for Zabbix Agent.
-  - Static file simulation for initial testing.

 ---